 Coca-Cola HBC is headed by a Board of Directors elected by shareholders.
 There are Committees within the Board, including a Corporate Social Responsibility Committee.
 The work of the company is led by a Chief Executive Officer elected by the Board of Directors.
-The Board reviews the Group's performance against its long-term strategy, oversees the work of the CEO, is responsible for setting the company's objectives and strategy and supports the achievement of its long-term sustainable vision.
-The individual business units, such as Coca-Cola HBC Poland and Baltics, are managed by a Senior Management Team headed by the General Manager.
+The Board reviews the Group's performance against the Coca-Cola HBC Poland and Baltics Management Team comprised 9 directors.